Thornrose/learning-typescript/notes/01-intro.md

 - typescript main website has a playground where youcan test code - settings / TS Config available here as well

 - new concept: **IIFE** (Immediately Invoked Function Expression)
   - runs as soon as defined, so don't have to call later.
   - design pattern
   - aka "Self-Executing Anonymous Function" - maybe we have seen this before
   - useful to avoid polluting global namespace, execute async functions, creating private and public variables and methods. good example on MDN

+- concept of "protocols" in iOS development

+- files in project directory structure seem to already be aware of eachother even if files not "required" into eachother. very cool